yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

 }
 ```

-With this change we already get one of the major benefits of withoutboats'
+Now we already get one of the major benefits of withoutboats' proposal, we
-proposal, we don't have to edit every return location to wrap it with a result
+don't have to edit every return location to wrap it with a result when we
-when we introduce an error return channel.
-However the Result is still visible,
+introduce an error return channel.
+However the Result is still visible, and you
-and you can think of the function definition as outside the "result monad" or
+can think of the function definition as outside the "result monad" or "try
-"try effect" while the function body block is inside.
-This way, if you want to
+effect" while the function body block is inside.
-keep Ok wrapping your returns you can just leave off the try and carry on as
-you always have.

 Going back to the comparison for async, I don't see why we couldn't extend this
 change to also apply to `async` blocks.
 I can't think of any particular reasons